Epsilon Sagittarii: Stellar system

-This star is spinning rapidly with a projected rotational velocity of 236 km s−1.
+Epsilon Sagittarii A is spinning rapidly with a projected rotational velocity of 236 km s−1.
+This rapid rotation give the star an oblate shape, with its equatorial circumference being 34% larger than its polar circumference.
+The effective temperature across the star's surface varies as well, from 7,433 K in the equator to 11,720 K in the poles.
+At its equator, it is rotating at 95% of its critical (breakup) velocity, the highest rate ever measured for a star in the Milky Way.
+It also possesses a gaseous equatorial decretion disk.
+Its unusually rapid rotation is incompatible with stellar evolution models, and thus Epsilon Sagittarii is more likely the result of mass transfer of two stars previously in a binary system.

 It has a magnetic field with a strength in the range 10.5–130.5 Gauss and it is an X-ray source with a luminosity of about 1030 erg s−1.
-The system displays an excess emission of infrared radiation, which suggests the presence of a circumstellar disk of dust.
-Based upon the temperature of this disk, it is orbiting at a mean separation of 155 AU from the primary.
+The system displays an excess emission of infrared radiation, which would suggest the presence of a circumstellar disk of dust, but these claims were later found to be doubtful.

+Companion stars

 As of 2001, the secondary star, ε Sagittarii B, is located at an angular separation of 2.392 arcseconds from the primary along a position angle of 142.3°.
-At the distance of this system, this angle is equivalent to a physical separation of about 106 AU, which places it inside the debris disk.
-It is a main sequence star with about 95% of the mass of the Sun.
-The system has a higher optical linear polarisation than expected for its distance from the Sun; this has been attributed to light scattered off the disk from the secondary.
+At the distance of this system, this angle is equivalent to a physical separation of about 106 AU.
+It is likely to be a main sequence star with about 95% of the mass of the Sun.

+The system has a higher optical linear polarisation than expected for its distance from the Sun; this has been attributed to light scattered off the disk from the secondary, but a more recent analysis suggest that it is caused by the presence of a gas disk around the primary.
 Prior to its 1993 identification using an adaptive optics coronagraph, this companion may have been responsible for the spectral anomalies that were attributed to the primary star.

-There is a candidate stellar companion at an angular separation of 32.3 arcseconds.
+At least two further companions have been listed for Epsilon Sagittarii.
+There is a 14th-magnitude star (UCAC3 112-415471) at an angular separation of 32.3 arcseconds, but it has a much smaller parallax and so is likely to be a background object.
+HD 169178 is a 9th-magnitude star separated from Epsilon Sagittarii by 14 '; it has a similar parallax and proper motion and is listed in the Washington Double Star Catalog as a companion.